pyrddlgym-project/pyRDDLGym/docs/jax.rst

 Currently, the JAX planner supports two different kind of actions constraints: box constraints and concurrency constraints.

+Box constraints are useful for bounding each action fluent independently into some range.
+Box constraints typically do not need to be specified manually, since they are automatically parsed from the ``action_preconditions`` as defined in the RDDL domain description file.
-Box constraints are useful for bounding each action fluent independently into some range, and can be specified by passing a dictionary of bounds for each action fluent into the ``action_bounds`` argument.
+However, if the user wishes, it is possible to override these bounds by passing a dictionary of bounds for each action fluent into the ``action_bounds`` argument.
-The syntax for specifying box constraints in the [Optimizer] section of the configuration file is:
+The syntax for specifying optional box constraints in the [Optimizer] section of the configuration file is:

 .. code-block:: shell